NYPL/loc-authority-tools/README.md

   4. Provide a webservice that uses these tokens as a quick filter before using fuzzy matching to provide a set of potentially matching names

+Note, this is very much a proof-of-concept, and not a production-ready app.
+There are a number of obvious bugs here, and this app misses out on some very basic things like connection pooling.
+There is also some further learning to do in terms of processing these authority files from the Library of Congress, and this is simply a first stab at that.

 ## Getting Started
 This whole thing is a set of Python scripts and a very simple local webserver all running Python and managed by poetry.